 Now if you execute or run this program, here is the initial output you'll see:

 Now supply the input, that is, write your name, say Robert, and press the ENTER key.
 Here is the output you'll see:

-In above program, using print(), a message Enter Your Name: gets printed on output.And using input(), I've received the name of user as input and whatever the name entered by user, gets initialized to name variable.
+Using print() in the preceding program, a message reading "Enter Your Name" is printed on the output.And using input(), I've received the name of the user as input, and whatever name the user enters gets initialized to the name variable.

-And using the print() again, I've printed the value of name along with some extra thing.
-The \n is used to insert a newline.
-Therefore the following statement:
+And using print() again, I've printed the value of name along with some extra things.
+The n is used to insert a newline.
+Therefore, the following statement is true:

 print("\nHello", name, "\nWelcome to codescracker.com")